Communication and security

 Communication between VLANs can be controlled via ACLs, and customers may configure additional VLANs to meet their needs.
 All devices on the VLANs have the capability to communicate with each other, ensuring connectivity within the network while maintaining security through access control.

-Controllers and the Meter Cloud
+Security appliances and the Meter Cloud

-The controller communicates with the Meter Cloud
+The security appliance communicates with the Meter Cloud

 1